kaspermunch/PopulationGenomicsCourse/Exercises/GWASAssociation/README.md

 ### Test for association with disease status using a Fisher’s exact test
 To test for association between SNPs and disease status using an allelic Fisher’s exact test, type the following command at the shell prompt:
 ```
-plink --bfile gwa --fisher --out gwa
+plink --bfile GWAS_test --fisher --out GWAS_test
 ```
 *1) Take a look at the output file “gwa.assoc.fisher”.
 What is the p-value and location of the most significant variant?*

 *2) Is the most significant variant significant if you do Bonferroni correction?*

 ### Make plots
 We will use the R package “qqman” to make Manhattan plots and qq-plots.
-The package is available in CRAN so it can be installed using the “install.packages” commando.
+The package is available in CRAN so it can be installed using the “install.packages” command.
 You can read in the association results and make a Manhattan plot by typing:
 ```
 d <- read.table('gwa.assoc.fisher', head=T)
 manhattan(d)